-It’s also non-reactive so that you can cook anything in it.
-On the other hand, cast iron can add a metallic taste to dishes when cooked for longer than about 30 minutes.
+It’s also non-reactive, so you can cook anything in it.
+On the other hand, cast iron can add a metallic taste to dishes when cooked for over 30 minutes.

 Carote Pan Review — How Safe Is It?

-Some people are leary of PFOA and PTFE.
+Some people are leery of PFOA and PTFE.

 The International Agency for Research on Cancer (IARC), part of the World Health Organization (WHO), has classified PFOA as “possibly carcinogenic to humans” based on limited evidence in humans.
 This information is according to an American Cancer Society paper.

 Perfluorooctanoic acid (PFOA), an artificial chemical, was once used in PTFE production but was phased out of production by all manufacturers by 2015.

 PTFE is a polymer coating used in cookware that makes it non-stick.
 You may be more familiar with the brand name of PTFE Teflon.
 Carote pans do not list that their pans include PTFE, but the company states they have ILAG, which is essentially the same thing.

 Here is the American Cancer Society’s take on the matter.